Capture of Montauban: Preparatory bombardment

 On 20 June, British heavy artillery bombarded German communications behind the front line as far back as Bapaume and then continued intermittently until the evening of 22 June.
 At dawn on 24 June, a shrapnel barrage began on the German front position and villages nearby.
 At noon more accurate fire began and in the evening a light rain turned the German positions into mud.
 On 25 June, heavy artillery-fire predominated, smashing trenches and blocking dugouts, setting fire to supply dumps and causing large explosions in Montauban.
 Variations in the intensity of fire indicated likely areas to be attacked; the greatest weight of fire occurring at Mametz, Fricourt and Ovillers.
 During the night the German commanders prepared their defences around the villages and ordered the second line to be manned.
 After an overnight lull, the bombardment increased again on 26 June then suddenly stopped.
 The German garrisons took post, fired red rockets to call for artillery support and a German barrage began on no man's land.

 Later in the afternoon, huge mortar bombs began to fall, destroying shallower dug-outs and a super-heavy gun bombarded the main German strong-points, as smaller guns pulverised the villages close to the front line, from which civilians were hurriedly removed.

-German troops billeted in villages moved into the open to avoid the shelling and from 27 to 28 June, heavy rain added to the devastation, as the bombardment varied from steady accurate shelling, to shell-storms and periods of quiet.
+German troops billeted in villages moved into the open to avoid the shelling and from 27 to 28 June, heavy rain added to the devastation, as the bombardment varied from steady accurate shelling to shell-storms and periods of quiet.
 At night British patrols moved about no man's land and on the 30th Division front found German trenches lightly held.
 Raiders, taken prisoner by the Germans, said that they were checking on the damage and searching for German survivors.
 On 27 June, a large explosion was seen in Montauban and two raids during the night found German trenches empty, while a third party found more Germans above ground than the night before.
 German interrogators gleaned information suggesting that the offensive would begin on either side of the Somme and Ancre rivers at 5:00 a.m. on 29 June.

 The German infantry stood to along with reinforcements but the bombardment resumed in the afternoon, rising in intensity to drumfire several times.
-Artillery-fire concentrated on small parts of the front, then lines of shells moved forward into the depth of the German defences.
+Artillery-fire concentrated on small parts of the front and then lines of shells moved forward into the depth of the German defences.
 Periodic gas discharges and infantry probes continued; German sentries watching through periscopes were often able to warn the garrisons in time.
 On 30 June, the bombardment repeated the earlier pattern, by when much of the German surface defences had been swept away, look-out shelters and observation posts were ruined and communication trenches had disappeared, particularly on the front of XIII Corps and XV Corps.
 The headquarters of Reserve Infantry Regiment 23 was destroyed by a shell on 23 June and by 1 July, the systematic bombardment had cut the wire around Montauban, destroyed the German trenches and hit the German artillery in Caterpillar Valley.
 The infantry took cover in the deeper dug-outs or shallow support trenches.
-On the night of 30 June/1 July, the bombardment fell on rear defences and communication trenches, then at dawn British aircraft "filled the sky", captive balloons rose into the air at 6:30 a.m. and an unprecedented barrage began all along the German front until 7:30 a.m., when the bombardment abruptly stopped.
+On the night of 30 June/1 July, the bombardment fell on rear defences and communication trenches, then at dawn, British aircraft "filled the sky", captive balloons rose into the air at 6:30 a.m. and an unprecedented barrage began all along the German front until 7:30 a.m., when the bombardment abruptly stopped.
 The remaining German trench garrisons began to leave their shelters and set up machine-guns in the remains of trenches and in shell-holes, which proved difficult to spot and from which the occupants could face in any direction to engage an attacker.